Meet Our Trustees

 I have a passion for Industrial heritage and nature preservation, which helped me put together the original “Vision” for the Heritage

 Site, on which the current “Stori Brymbo” project is based, and II successfully campaigned to have the old link road named “Heritage Way”, hoping this would eventually help guide visitors from far and wide to sample our wonderful history.

 Apart from an engineering apprenticeship, I spent most of my working life at Vauxhall Motors, at their Ellesmere Port plant, with responsibilities for the overall site layout and the installation of production facilities and equipment.

 In 1997 I received an award for my work from the General Motors Presidents' Council.

 I'm Barry, a lifelong academic with a love of learning!
 My main reason for joining the board of trustees back in 2018 was to help to develop the Fossil Forrest as a world class visitor attraction and site for academic investigation.
 I've been involved in developing the vision for this aspect of the Trust's work for more than 17 years, and I'm passionate about seeing its development as part of the whole site.

-rust, my main areas of research have been Carboniferous palaeobotany especially the taxonomy, geographic and stratigraphic distribution and ecology of the lycophytes and calamites.
+Outside of the Trust, my main areas of research have been Carboniferous palaeobotany especially the taxonomy, geographic and stratigraphic distribution and ecology of the lycophytes and calamites.
 I lecture at Aberystwyth University and am a research fellow at the National Museum of Wales.
 I'm also involved with the Wildlife Trust and the British Institute for Geological Conservation.